 The three-tier system of broadcasting, which includes community, public and commercial broadcasting, enhances diversity and can help combat the domination of state broadcasters and the exclusion of minority voices.

 Community media is operated in the community, for the community, about the community and by the community.
-It is independent, free from political or commercial interference and can therefore facilitate public platforms for debate and discussion and promote social agendas.
+It is independent, free from political or commercial interference and can provide public platforms for debate and discussion, and also promote social agendas.

-The reach of community media, particularly radio, means it provides information and a platform of expression to remote, grassroots communities that may not be represented in other media.
-The main challenges community radio face in Malawi lack of capacity to sustain themselves beyond donor seed money.
+The reach of community media, particularly radio, means it provides information and a platform of expression to rural and remote, grassroots communities that may not be represented in other media.
+The main challenge faced by community radio in Malawi is the difficulty in sustaining themselves beyond initial donor seed money.

 Public service broadcasting is created, financed and controlled by the public, for the public.
 It is neither commercial nor state-owned, and is therefore free from political or commercial interference.

 Public service broadcasting informs, educates and entertains.
 It is an essential part of a pluralistic, diverse broadcasting sector.